-I like to read, both online and offline.
-Every once in a while I come across something truly remarkable.
-Recently I discovered one such book, and I can’t help but write a few words about it in a form of strong personal recommendation.
+Every once in a while I come across a book that is truly transformative.
+This book is one of them.
+I can’t help but write a few words about it.

 Mastery by Robert Greene – Introduction

 In the book Greene dives into the lives and minds of great old masters like Leonardo Da Vinci, Mozart, Darwin, Goethe, Einstein – but also many contemporary ones like boxing coach Freddie Roach and USAAF fighter pilot ace Cesar Rodriguez.

 Greene connects arts to science and sports and shows us there is a lot of of common ground there.